MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-rbac-23h2.md

 ### Use a built-in Kubernetes RBAC role with Microsoft Entra ID

-To use a built-in Kubernetes RBAC role with Microsoft Entra ID, do the following steps:
+To use a built-in Kubernetes RBAC role with Microsoft Entra ID, follow these steps:

 1. Apply the built-in `view` Kubernetes RBAC role to your Microsoft Entra group: